ut33/IDD-Fa18-Lab1/README.md

 To protect the circuit elements it was crucial to add a resistor.
 The resistor used in this lab was the 220 Ohm.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**
+When the delay is 20 miliseconds or less, it just appears to be on.
+To test whether the LED was actually blinking or not I included a print line to the serial monitor: Serial.print("on").
+Likewise, when the LED was set to low, it was supposed to print Serial.print("off").
+As shown in the video, the LED appears on but is actually blinking.

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**

+In my iteration of the blink code, I change the rate of blinking of the LED.
+The delay starts at 5 miliseconds, and doubles each iteration of the loop until it is more than or equal to 2000 miliseconds.

 ### 2. Blink your LED